The lifetime of micron scale topological chiral magnetic states with atomic resolution: Benchmark

-The third benchmark \textbf{[3D]} is a thin film represented by simple cubic lattice of size $30\times31\times N$ with increasing number of layers $N=1\ldots30$.
+The third benchmark \textbf{[3D]} is a thin film represented by simple cubic lattice of size $30\times31\times W$ with increasing number of layers $W=1\ldots20$.
 Boundary conditions are free in direction perpendicular to film and periodic in film plane.
-The Dzyaloshinsky-Moria vectors are along the bonds.
+The Dzyaloshinsky-Moriya vectors are along the bonds.
 The external field and easy axis anisotropy are orthogonal to film plane.
 The system parameters does not depend on the film width $N$:

-Skyrmion tube (Sk) annihilation process is considered, which is a transition to the ferromagnetic state (FM) through the transition state (TS), corresponding to the tube separation from one boundary for moderate thicknesses of the sample, see Fig.\ref{fig:bench} (b).
+Sk tube annihilation process is considered, which is a transition to the UMS through the TS, corresponding to the tube separation from one boundary for moderate thicknesses of the sample, see Fig. \Ref{fig:bench3}.
 For the BRD method, both the first and the second axes were used for recursion.

 All metastable states were computed using non-linear conjugate gradient method with line search consisting of single step of Newton method.
 Transition states were computed using TMEP method as described in \cite{ref25}.